-Fortunately, walking is a great form of physical activity that’s free, low risk and accessible to most people (5).
+Fortunately, walking is a great form of physical activity that’s free, low risk, and accessible to most people (

-In fact, walking isn’t just good for you — it’s one of the easiest forms of exercise to incorporate into your day-to-day life.
+In fact, walking is not just good for you — it’s one of the easiest forms of exercise to incorporate into your day-to-day life.

 This article explores how walking more often can help you lose weight and belly fat.

-Your body needs energy (in the form of calories) for all the complex chemical reactions that allow you to move, breathe, think and function normally.
+Your body needs energy (in the form of calories) for all the complex chemical reactions that allow you to move, breathe, think, and function.

-However, daily calorie needs vary from person to person and are affected by things like your weight, sex, genes and activity level.
+However, daily calorie needs vary from person to person and are affected by things like your age, height, weight, sex, genes, and activity level.

 However, modern living and work environments may mean that you spend large parts of your day sitting, especially if you have an office job.

-Unfortunately, a sedentary lifestyle can not only contribute to weight gain, it can also increase your risk of health problems (8).
+Unfortunately, a sedentary lifestyle can not only contribute to weight gain, but it can also increase your risk for health problems (

-One study measured the number of calories burned by non-athletes who walked at a brisk pace of 3.2 miles (5 km) per hour or ran at a pace of 6 mph for about a mile.
-It found those who walked at a brisk pace burned an average of 90 calories per mile (7).
+One study measured the number of calories people of average fitness level burned after walking at a brisk pace of 3.2 miles (5 km) per hour or running at a pace of 6 mph for about a mile.
+Results showed that those who walked at a brisk pace burned an average of 90 calories per mile (

 Furthermore, although running burned significantly more calories, it only burned around 23 more calories per mile, on average, meaning both forms of exercise contributed significantly to the number of calories burned.